Maxentius: Overview and legacy

+The Diocletianic Persecutions extended from 303 to 311 in all territories of the Empire, except at this point those under the jurisdiction of Maxentius – the Roman empire's last, largest, and bloodiest official persecution of Christianity.

+Constantine came to power in 311 after defeating Maxentius at the Milvian bridge, where Maxentius drowned.

 Maxentius was a prolific builder, whose achievements were overshadowed by Constantine's issue of a damnatio memoriae against him.
 Many buildings in Rome that are commonly associated with Constantine, such as the great basilica in the forum Romanum, were in fact built by Maxentius.

 Discovery of Imperial insignia

 In December 2006, Italian archaeologists announced that an excavation under a shrine near the Palatine Hill had unearthed several items in wooden boxes, which they identified as the imperial regalia, possibly belonging to Maxentius.
 The items in these boxes, which were wrapped in linen and what appears to be silk, include three complete lances, four javelins, what appears to be a base for standards, and three glass and chalcedony spheres.
 The most important find was a sceptre of a flower holding a blue-green globe, which is believed to have belonged to the Emperor himself because of its intricate workmanship, and has been dated to his rule.

 These are the only known imperial insignia so far recovered, which hitherto had only been known from representations on coins and in relief sculptures.
 Clementina Panella, the archaeologist who made the discovery, states that "These artifacts clearly belonged to the emperor, especially the sceptre, which is very elaborate.
 It's not an item you would let someone else have."
 Panella notes that the insignia were likely hidden by Maxentius' supporters in an attempt to preserve the emperor's memory after he was defeated at the Battle of the Milvian Bridge by Constantine.
 The items have been restored and are on temporary display at the Museo Nazionale Romano at the Palazzo Massimo alle Terme.